TICK, TICK, BOOM!: Redbank Valley Offense Detonates for Two Quick TDs to Start Second Half on the Way to Win Over Port Allegany and District 9 Class A Title

 “Like father, like son,” Jaxon Huffman said, smiling.

-Redbank Valley will play either Lakeview of Cambridge Springs in the PIAA Class A playoffs next week at a site and time to be determined.
+Redbank Valley will play either Lakeview or Cambridge Springs in the PIAA Class A playoffs next week at a site and time to be determined.

 Lakeview and Cambridge Springs will play for the District 10 championship on Saturday.